-A. Photocontrol not having an override or bypass switch that disables the photocontrol; or

-B. Astronomical time clock not having an override or bypass switch that disables the astronomical time clock; or may be controlled by a temporary override switch which bypasses the motion sensing function provided that the motion sensor is automatically reactivated within 6 hours.

-C. Energy management control system (EMCS) not having an override or bypass switch that allows the luminaire to be always on.
+- A. Photocontrol not having an override or bypass switch that disables the photocontrol; or - B. Astronomical time clock not having an override or bypass switch that disables the astronomical time clock; or - C. Energy management control system (EMCS) not having an override or bypass switch that allows the luminaire to be always on.